Rigid connections and $F$-isocrystals

 \subsection{Vanishing of global symmetric forms}

-A smooth projective variety $X$ without global non-trivial $i$-th symmetric differential for all $i$, has the property that all integrable connections are rigid and have finite monodromy, see \cite[Thm.~0.1]{BKT13}.
-The proof uses $p$-analytic methods to show integrality, in addition to positivity theorems ultimately stemming from complex Hodge theory, together with $L_2$-methods.
-It would be nice to understand at least part of the theorem by mod $p$ and $p$-adic methods as presented in this article.
+A smooth projective variety $X$ without global non-trivial $i$-th symmetric differential for all $i$, has the property that all integrable connections are rigid and have finite monodromy, see \cite[Theorem 0.1]{BKT13}.
+The proof uses $p$-adic methods to show integrality, and also positivity theorems, ultimately stemming from complex Hodge theory, as well as $L^2$-methods.
+It would be nice to understand at least part of the theorem in terms of characteristic $p$ methods.